KohakuBlueleaf/LyCORIS/README.md

 * [hollowstrawberry/kohya-colab](https://github.com/hollowstrawberry/kohya-colab)
 * [Linaqruf/kohya-trainer](https://github.com/Linaqruf/kohya-trainer)

 However, they are not guaranteed to be up-to-date.
 In particular, newer types may not be supported.
-Consider requesting the developpers for support or simply use the original kohya script in this case.
+Consider requesting the developers for support or simply use the original kohya script in this case.

 ## Utilities